Bovine Herd Salmonellosis

 Purpose and Note on Changing Salmonella Nomenclature

-The purpose of this webpage is to provide students and practitioners an on-line review on Salmonella enteritica, some pointers on dealing with herd outbreaks of salmonellosis, and links to other resources.
-These materials are updated from presentations at veterinary practitioner conferences and the associated proceedings.
-These conferences include the University of Minnesota Dairy Health Conference, May 22, 1997, and the 31st Annual Conference of the American Association of Bovine Practitioners, September 26, 1998.
-This webpage is not intended to provide herd-specific advice and may not reflect the current state of the veterinary literature.
+The purpose of this webpage is to provide students and practitioners a quick overview of Salmonella enteritica and some pointers on dealing with herd outbreaks of salmonellosis, and links to other resources.
+This webpage is not intended to provide herd-specific advice and does not reflect the current state of the veterinary literature.

 Changing Salmonella Nomenclature

-For those practitioners searching and reading the clinical literature, the following may reduce some confusion about the changing nomenclature of salmonella.
 Molecular biology research is providing a better understanding of the organism, one result being a better understanding of how the various serotypes are genetically related.
 While the serogrouping is based on the phenotypic expression of particular O and H antigens, molecular methods are based on the organism's genotype.
 Findings from these molecular methods are being integrated into the understanding of the relationships between these organisms.
 In the meantime, the same organism may have two different names in the scientific literature.
 The common salmonella serotypes of concern to bovine practitioners (e.g. S. anatum, dublin, montevideo, newport, typhimurium) are now classified into a single species, Salmonella enterica, and are subclassified by their traditional serovar name.
 Confusion will rein for some time because other salmonellas, such as S. enteritidis, are also classified under S. enterica.
 In the research literature what was S. typhimurium before the renaming is now Salmonella enterica serovar Typhimurium or S. Typhimurium rather than S. typhimurium.
-Recognizing this renaming will become more important as more papers are published using this new terminology.

 [Return to Contents List]